 We indemnify our officers and directors for certain events or occurrences, subject to certain limits.
-We believe the fair value of these indemnification agreements is minimal.
-Accordingly, we have not recognized any liabilities relating to these agreements as of March 31, 2021.
+We maintain insurance policies that may limit our exposure, and therefore, we believe the fair value of these indemnification agreements is minimal.
+Accordingly, we have not recognized any liabilities relating to these agreements as of June 30, 2022.
+However, no assurances can be given regarding the amounts that may ultimately be covered by the insurers, and we may incur substantial liabilities because of these indemnification obligations.